Skip to main content

 Artificial Intelligence Decision-Making at Multiple Levels

 Humans may not always make the best decisions or do so consistently, yet they nonetheless possess valuable skills.
-Similarly, the main goal of AI has a position in decision-making.
-The degrees to which artificial intelligence and analytics applications can use to pursue quicker, more reliable, more flexible and higher-quality judgments at scale are represented by decision automation, decision augmentation, and decision support.
+Similarly, the main goal of AI is to have a position in decision-making.
+Decision automation, decision augmentation, and decision support represent the degrees to which artificial intelligence and analytics applications can pursue quicker, more reliable, more flexible, and higher-quality judgments at scale.

-The decisions made at multiple stages of the decision-making process fluctuate depending on who decides in the end.
+The decisions made at multiple stages of the decision-making process fluctuate depending on who decides.
 The decisions made at numerous stages of the decision-making process differ depending on who makes them in the end, as well as the analytics techniques employed at those stages:

 1) Decision Automation

-Using predictive or prescriptive analytics, the system decides.
-Its benefits include decision-making that is quick, scalable, and consistent.
+The system decides to use predictive or prescriptive analytics.
+Its benefits include quick, scalable, and consistent decision-making.

 2) Decision Augmentation

-Using prescriptive or predictive analytics, the system suggests a decision or many decision options to human actors.
+The system suggests a decision or many options to human actors using prescriptive or predictive analytics.
 Its advantages lie in the synergy between human expertise and AI’s ability to evaluate large amounts of data and deal with complexity quickly.

 3) Decision Support